Medical College of Wisconsin

 Elizabeth M. Gore MD Professor in the Radiation Oncology department at Medical College of Wisconsin

-Rodney Sparapani PhD Associate Professor in the Institute for Health and Equity department at Medical College of Wisconsin
+Rodney Sparapani PhD Associate Professor in the Data Science Institute department at Medical College of Wisconsin

 Jeffrey Whittle MD Professor in the Medicine department at Medical College of Wisconsin